hashicorp/terraform/website/README.md

 ## Running the Site Locally

 Running the site locally is simple.
+First you need a working copy of [Ruby >= 2.0](https://www.ruby-lang.org/en/downloads/) and [Bundler](http://bundler.io/).
-Clone this repo and run the following
+Then you can clone this repo and run the following commands from this directory:
-commands:

 ```
 $ bundle
+# ( installs all gem dependencies )
 $ bundle exec middleman server
+# ( boots the local server )
 ```

 Then open up `http://localhost:4567`.
 Note that some URLs you may need to append